 mBridge and Alloy by Tether Bring Tokenized Physical Gold to Digital Currencies

-There are early signs that parts of the world, led by BRICS countries, are returning towards a gold standard for international trade.
+There are early signs that parts of the world, led by BRICS countries, are returning toward a gold standard for international trade.

-As the world races towards a new gold standard has a variety of central banks around the world taking part in various experiments with new forms of international trade.
+As the world races towards a new gold standard, various central banks around the world are taking part in various experiments with new forms of international trade.

 mBridge – Gold Backed Central Bank Digital Currency (CBDC)

-As a result of the sanctions against Russia, many foreign counties and central banks are looking for alternatives to trading in the US dollar.
+Due to the sanctions against Russia, many foreign countries and central banks are looking for alternatives to trading in the US dollar.

-Saudi Arabia has now joined the mBridge program as a full member, a de-dollarized trading system developed by the Bank of International Settlements (BIS) and China that uses a gold-backed CBDC for international trade.
+Saudi Arabia has now become a full member of the mBridge program, a de-dollarized trading system developed by the Bank of International Settlements (BIS) and China that uses a gold-backed CBDC for international trade.

-The mBridge project began in 2021 as an international collaboration between the BIS, The People’s Bank of China, the Bank of Thailand, Central Bank of United Arab Emirates and the Hong Kong Monetary Authority.
+The mBridge project began in 2021 as an international collaboration between the BIS, the People’s Bank of China, the Bank of Thailand, the Central Bank of the United Arab Emirates, and the Hong Kong Monetary Authority.

-Many of countries have joined the mBridge project as observers, while some, like Saudi Arabia, have joined on as full members.
+Many countries have joined the bridge project as observers, while some, like Saudi Arabia, have joined as full members.

-BRICS was established as an international trade group comprised of Brazil, Russia, India, China and South Africa.
-Recently, Saudi Arabia announced that they were also considering BRICS membership.
+BRICS was established as an international trade group comprised of Brazil, Russia, India, China, and South Africa.
+Recently, Saudi Arabia announced that it was also considering BRICS membership.

 Tether Launches Gold-Backed US Dollar Stablecoin